fionapigott/emoji-counter/README.md

 This is a quick python script to count emoji in Tweets.
+The iPython notebook is a long explanation of how character encoding works.

 Credit to http://apps.timwhitlock.info/emoji/tables/unicode and, of course, unicode.org.